heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 # Lessons Learned
 This is a list of some small things I remember getting stuck on, or that I learned while working on this project.
 I'm sure there's more that I've forgotten - and there's definitely a lot more to come as I continue to work on this project.

-## CORS setup for FastAPI
+## Cross-Origin Resource Sharing (CORS) setup for FastAPI
 I had to set up CORS for the API server to allow my React app to make requests to it.
 I used the [FastAPI CORS middleware](https://fastapi.tiangolo.com/tutorial/cors/).
-This was a bit tricky for me at first, I was pretty bummed when I first started trying to hit the REST API from the frontend and couldn't get it working.
+This was a bit tricky for me at first, I was pretty bummed when I first started trying to hit the REST API from the frontend and couldn't get it working due to a bunch of `Cross-Origin Request Blocked` errors.

-For context, I'm a desktop developer C++ and Python - so I haven't had to deal with CORS before.
+For context, I'm a desktop developer (mostly C++ and Python) - so I haven't had to deal with CORS before.
 It was pretty simple to fix by following the docs and pulling in that middleware:

 ``` python
 # This is the extra config needed to allow GET requests from anyone